Report on Government Services 2024

 - Effectiveness – Quality

-- Deaths in custody – most recent data for all measures are comparable and complete
+- Deaths in custody – most recent data for all measures is comparable and complete

-- Assaults in custody – most recent data for all measures are either not comparable and/or not complete
+- Assaults in custody – most recent data for all measures is either not comparable and/or not complete

-- Self-harm and attempted suicide in custody – most recent data for all measures are either not comparable and/or not complete
+- Self-harm and attempted suicide in custody – most recent data for all measures is either not comparable and/or not complete

 - Efficiency – Inputs per output unit

-- Cost per young person subject to community-based supervision - is an indicator of governments – most recent data for all measures are either not comparable and/or not complete
+- Cost per young person subject to community‑based supervision – most recent data for all measures is either not comparable and/or not complete

-- Cost per young person subject to detention-based supervision – most recent data for all measures are either not comparable and/or not complete
+- Cost per young person subject to detention‑based supervision – most recent data for all measures is either not comparable and/or not complete

-- Cost per group conference – most recent data for all measures are either not comparable and/or not complete
+- Cost per group conference – most recent data for all measures is either not comparable and/or not complete

-- Escapes – most recent data for all measures are comparable and complete
+- Escapes – most recent data for at least one measure is comparable and complete

-- Absconds from unescorted leave – most recent data for all measures are comparable and complete
+- Absconds from unescorted leave – most recent data for all measures is either not comparable and/or not complete

-- Completion of community-based orders – most recent data for all measures are comparable and complete
+- Completion of community‑based orders – most recent data for all measures is either not comparable and/or not complete

-- Returns to sentenced youth justice supervision – most recent data for all measures are either not comparable and/or not complete
+- Returns to sentenced youth justice supervision – most recent data for all measures is either not comparable and/or not complete

 This section presents an overview of 'Youth justice services' performance indicator results.
 Different delivery contexts, locations and types of clients can affect the equity, effectiveness and efficiency of youth justice services.
 Performance indicator results may differ from similar data included in jurisdictions’ annual reports due to different counting rules applied for these jurisdictional reports.

-Information to assist the interpretation of these data can be found with the indicators below and all data (footnotes and data sources) are available for download above as an excel spreadsheet and as a CSV dataset.
+Information to assist the interpretation of this data can be found with the indicators below and all data (footnotes and data sources) is available for download above as an excel spreadsheet and as a CSV dataset.
 Data tables are identified by a ‘17A’ prefix (for example, table 17A.1).